10darts/documentation/tutorials/ios/setup.rst

 On iOS 10 add a Notification Service Extension
 ----------------------------------------------

-If you are targetting iOS 10 you should add a Notification Service Extension, to do it, go to file --> new --> target:
+If you are targeting iOS 10 you should add a Notification Service Extension.
+To do this, go to file --> new --> target:

 .. figure:: /_static/images/iosSE.png
    :alt: new Service Extension